 My writing has appeared in the Los Angeles Review of Books, the LA Times, X-TRA Contemporary Art Journal, Zocálo Public Square, among others.
 I recently organized exhibitions at the ONE Archives and Vincent Price Art Museum in Los Angeles and the CAPC Musée d’art Contemporain in Bordeaux.
-I was the recipient of a 2022 Aratani Community Advancement Research Endowment Grant and the 2021 Étant Donnés Curatorial Fellowship.

 I work with the estate and archive of Matsumi “Mike” Kanemitsu.
 As a community organizer, I am embedded in a history of art and activism in Little Tokyo, Los Angeles.